SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 Method for enabling interrupts for a specific block.
 Valid arguments for the third parameters are `RISING`, `FALLING` and `CHANGE`.
 This method isn't available on tinyAVR 0/1-series as these parts cannot generate an interrupt from the CCL blocks.
+All forms of attachInterrupt, everywhere, are fundamentally evil, because they add a several microsecond overheead to the ISR simply because there is a call to a non-inlinable function;

 #### Usage
 ```c++